-SocNet98 is a living and active network that makes its partners gathering to reflect about different issues around social work, but also to develop and lead common projects in the field of social work studies.
+SocNet98 is a living and active network that establishes common activities to reflect about different issues around social work, but also to develop and lead common projects in the field of social work studies.

 International University Weeks (IUWs)

 The IUWs are the main task of SocNet98.
 Every year in April, three or four International University Weeks for Social Work with about 50-100 particpants each are hosted by network partners.
 During these weeks, students and lecturers from all partner universities are coming together for an international academic and cultural exchange week.
 The conference program is built on the input of attending lecturers, students and guests.
 The conference topics are suggested by the hosting universities.
 Find out more about the IUWs here or in the years of the IUW section.